Destinations Italy Florence & Tuscany

 Drag to see more

-Massimo Ferragamo bought this 5,000-acre estate in 2003 and spent years restoring the medieval hamlet at its center.
-Rosewood took over the hotel operation in 2015.
-The estate is a working Brunello di Montalcino winery — guests can tour the cellars and drink wines you can't get outside the property.
-Forty-two suites in restored farmhouses around the village; eleven private villas with their own pools dotted across the hills.
-The Michelin-starred Campo del Drago is one of the better Tuscan dining rooms in the region, La Canonica cooking school is held in an old chapel.
+A 5,000-acre Rosewood estate centred on a restored medieval hamlet in the Val d'Orcia.
+The estate is one of the historic producers of Brunello di Montalcino, with Castiglion del Bosco wines among the labels.
+Forty-two suites in restored farmhouses around the village; eleven private villas dotted across the hills.
+Ristorante Campo del Drago — two Michelin stars (first in the 2023 guide, second in the 2025) under Tuscan-born Executive Chef Matteo Temperini — is one of the better Tuscan dining rooms in the region; Osteria La Canonica is the cooking school.
+The Club at Castiglion del Bosco is Italy's only private golf club.
 Polished, comprehensive, the closest thing to a full Tuscan estate experience without owning one.

 What it's known for